CuriseJia/CuriseJia.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am now a third-year student at the University of Chinese Academy of Sciences.
+I am now a third-year student at the University of Chinese Academy of Sciences, supervised by Prof. [Chengxin Zhao](https://people.ucas.edu.cn/~czh) and will become a PhD student at the Nanyang Technological University, SCSE, supervised by Prof. [Mengmi Zhang](https://scholar.google.com/citations?user=G2sVOhcAAAAJ&hl=en)

 I am working as a research intern at Peking University, advised by Prof. [Li Yuan](https://www.ece.pku.edu.cn/info/1046/2678.htm).